 The oldest Ann (Annie) worked and lived at Coleorton Hall as a domestic servant for a while and lived with her parents for the rest of her life, unmarried.

-The 1841 census shows William was working and living as a gardener in Farm Town.
-He died aged 25 in 1848.
+The 1841 census shows William Stamford Beckwith was working and living as a gardener in Farm Town.
+He died aged 25 in 1848 and is buried in St Mary's churchyard on the East side of the church.

 Second daughter, Emma, married a gardener from Northampton and later moved to Mickleham in Surrey.
 Emma had seven children of which at least one died in infancy.
 She and her husband lived till they were 78.